Sacred Geometry Introductory Tutorial by Bruce Rawles

 The Flower of Life

 Indelibly etched on the walls of temple of the Osirion at Abydos, Egypt, the Flower of Life contains a vast Akashic system of information, including templates for the five Platonic Solids.
 The background graphic for this page is a repetitive hexagonal grid based on the Flower of Life.
+Below is an example of Flower of Life jewelry.

 For further information, visit my Resources page.